zchee/golang-wiki/TableDrivenTests.md

   t.Parallel()
   test := test
   t.Run(name, t.Run(t *testing.T) {
+    t.Parallel()
     if got, expected := reverse(test.input), test.result; got != expected {
       t.Fatalf("reverse(%q) returned %q; expected %q", test.input, got, expected) }
   })
 }
 ```

+One advantage of using maps is that the "name" of each test can simply be the map index.

+More importantly, map iteration order isn't specified nor is it even guaranteed to be the same from one iteration to the next.
+In tests, this ensures that each test is independent of the others and that testing order doesn't impact test results.

 ## Parallel Testing